 Banknotes: Unlike coins, genuine banknotes which have been issued by the Bank of England will retain their face value forever.
 Even if they’re not rare, you can exchange them for free – no matter how old they may be.
 Click here for details about how to do it.

 If you want to know how much your coin is worth, the Seaby Standard Catalogue of British Coins is a great reference book that lists the ‘catalogue’ price of most British coins.

 However, it’s important to remember that just because a coin is listed in a price guide, it doesn’t mean there is a demand for it.
 If there’s a shortage, demand (and prices) will go up.
 If there’s a surplus, prices (and demand) goes down.

 Most coin dealers will offer to buy coins for approximately half the catalogue price – to ensure there is still enough margin left for them to sell the coin on and make a profit.

-In our experience, coin collectors can often achieve much higher realisations by selling items at auction or through a Private Treaty sale.
+In our experience, coin collectors can often achieve much higher realisations by selling items via a Private Treaty Sale or at auction.

 Having been mass produced extensively for centuries, the truth is that there are far more coins in existence than there are collectors wanting to acquire them.